MIDWEEK MINUTES August 20, 2016

 2 tbsp. sliced black olives, chopped

-6 tbsp. chopped tomatoes, chunky salsa, or pico de gallo
+6 tbsp. chopped tomatoes, chunky salsa, or pico de

 1/4 cup light sour cream